 The Plot

-Jason Derulo clearly wants to play to his strengths; as he points out he's not one of those guys who knows all the right things to say.
-I'll second that...he does say "oh" a fair bit!
-But instead, he wants to demonstrate he's a good teacher in the bedroom.
+Jason Derulo clearly wants to play to his strengths and as he points out he's not one of those guys who knows all the right things to say.
+I'll second that.
+Instead, he wants to demonstrate he's a good teacher in the bedroom.
 Clearly he's a confident chap, after all, he knows he has got more to offer than the guy she's already dancing with.
 So it remains that this girl is doing all the right things in his dreams - fulfilling his fantasies and all that - but I think that's the problem Jason; all the things you're singing about are in his head...

 And that’s exactly where they’re going to stay!